learn-co-curriculum/dsc-regression-boston-lab/README.md

 ```

-Based on this , we shall choose a selection of features which appear to be more 'normal' than others.
+Based on this, we preselected some features  for you which appear to be more 'normal' than others.
 ### Create a new dataset with `['crim', 'dis', 'rm', 'zn', 'age', 'medv']`